My Visalia

 Highland Elementary Community Connectivity Project

-The City of Visalia is working on submitting a grant application for street improvements within the Highland Elementary community specifically on improving walking and biking within the community.
+The City of Visalia has submitted a grant application for street improvements within the Highland Elementary community specifically on improving walking and biking within the community.

 The Highland Elementary School Community, located between Houston Ave and Goshen Ave, is home to many students who attend Highland Elementary School, Redwood High School, and Green Acres Middle School.
 Thanks to the Active Transportation Program, the City of Visalia is afforded the opportunity to apply for grant funding to not only create safe routes to schools for the students but to also improve the connectivity for the Highland Community at large.